Kjjustin/Drowsiness-Detection-System-with-Real-Time-Alerts-for-Drivers-Using-openCV/README.md

 - This project is licensed under the MIT License.

 ## Contact
-- For queries, contact K J Justin.
+- For queries or suggestions, reach out to [K J Justin](https://github.com/Kjjustin/Drowsiness-Detection-System-with-Real-Time-Alerts-for-Drivers-Using-openCV/issues).